elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

 ---

-### Explain, what is hoisting in JavaScript?
+### Explain what hoisting is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Hoisting is JavaScript's default behavior of moving declarations to the top.
-It should be noted that they are not initialized, but they are put into memory without their assignments.</div><br />
+  <div><strong>Interview Response:</strong> Hoisting refers to JavaScript's default practice of pushing declarations to the top.
+We should note that they do not get initialized but get held in memory without their assignments.</div><br />
-  <div><strong>Technical Response:</strong> Hoisting is JavaScript's default behavior of moving declarations to the top, but not initialized.
-The behavior of hoisting is common when var is declared after its assignment.
-JavaScript only hoists declarations, not initializations.
-In fact, a strict definition of hoisting suggests that variable and function declarations are physically moved to the top of your code, but this is not in fact what happens.
-Instead, the variable and function declarations are put into memory during the compile phase but stay exactly where you typed them in your code.
+  <div><strong>Technical Response:</strong> Hoisting is the default behavior of JavaScript, which moves declarations to the top but does not initialize them.
+The hoisting behavior gets predicted when var gets declared after its assignment since JavaScript only hoists declarations, not initializations.
+A precise definition of hoisting implies that variable and function declarations get physically relocated to the top of your code; however, this is not the case.
+Instead, variable and function declarations are stored in memory during the compilation step but remain where you typed them in your code.
   </div><br />
-  <div><strong className="codeExample">Code Example:</strong> Hoisting (put into memory) - Declarations are hoisted, but assignments are not.<br /><br />
+  <div><strong className="codeExample">Code Example:</strong> Hoisting (put into memory) - Declarations get hoisted, but assignments do not.<br /><br />

   <div></div>